Signed in as:

 Once established, invasive weeds are hard to control.
 Generally, after the first few years of treatment, the acreage needed to be treated decreases significantly.
 Most invasive weeds reproduce from fragments, so boaters and water currents can spread weeds from bay to bay.
 Annual weed surveys and spot treatments will be needed to prevent large weed beds from reestablishing.

-Only herbicides approved as safe by the US Environmental Protection Agency and the MnDNR are used by the Lake Minnetonka Association.
+Only herbicides approved as safe by the US Environmental Protection Agency and the MnDNR are used by the HBA.
 Herbicides are applied at or below the recommended rates.
 Herbicides containing glyphosates are not used.
 The Lake Minnetonka Association hires only trained and licensed applicators for its Bay Treatments.

 Our applicators use state of the art equipment and application methods to pinpoint exactly where to treat and what amount of herbicide to use.
 This way, we save money, use less herbicide, treat only the areas necessary, and get better results.
 Our applicators work closely with the University of Minnesota and other researchers to continually improve the bay treatments.